Whitney ministry

-The Whitney ministry was the combined cabinet (formally the Executive Council of Ontario) that governed Ontario from February 8, 1905, to October 2, 1914.
-It was led by the 6th Premier of Ontario, James Whitney.
-The ministry was made up of members of the Conservative Party, which commanded a majority of the seats in the Legislative Assembly of Ontario.
+The Whitney ministry was the cabinet (formally the Executive Council of Ontario) that led the Government of Ontario from February 8, 1905, to October 2, 1914.
+Led by the Ontario's 6th Premier, James Whitney, the ministry consisted of members of the Conservative Party, which commanded a majority of the seats in the Legislative Assembly of Ontario for the entire duration of the ministry.